wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-dotnet-lob-application-adfs.md

 That's it.
 Now the sample application is ready to work with AD FS.
 You will still need to configure an RP trust with this application in AD FS later.

 <a name="bkmk_deploy"></a>
-## Deploy the sample application to Azure Websites
+## Deploy the sample application to Azure Web Apps

-Here, you will publish the application to a web app in Azure Websites while preserving the debug environment.
+Here, you will publish the application to a web app in Azure while preserving the debug environment.
 Note that you're going to publish the application before it has an RP trust with AD FS, so authentication still doesn't work yet.
 However, if you do it now you can have the web app URL that you will also use to configure the RP trust later.

 1. Right-click your project and select **Publish**.

 	![](./media/web-sites-dotnet-lob-application-adfs/01-publish-website.png)

-2. Select **Windows Azure Web Apps**.
+2. Select **Windows Azure Web App**.
 3. If you haven't signed in to Azure, click **Sign In** and use the Microsoft account for your Azure subscription to sign in.
 4. Once signed in, click **New** to create a new web app.
 5. Fill in all required fields.
 You are going to connect to on-premise data later, so you won't create a database for this web app.